 Even those who stay clear of the fantasy genre have heard of The Lord Of The Rings.
 There have been countless books, movies, and video games based on Tolkien’s epic trilogy.

 As with every video game franchise that has multiple entries, there are going to be good and bad games.
 The PlayStation 2 had one of the longest life spans of any console lasting 12 years in Japan and 13 years in all other regions the console was released.

-During that time many Lord Of The Ring games were released on the system and most of them were bangers!
+During that time, a total of six Lord Of The Rings PS2 games were released and most of them were bangers!
 We are going to cover them all and breakdown

 The Best Lord Of The Rings Games For The PlayStation 2